MrTwitchy20/Personal_Advertisement/HPC_Thesis_2D_Conduction_Simulation/README.md

 author: 	F.OSuibhne
 date:		23.09.21

-This repository will serves as a cloud based backup of all code based works to date related to my thesis.
+This repository will serve as a cloud based backup of all code based works to date related to my thesis.
 It will provide a means of tracking changes, maintaining file continuity between the multiple devices I use and also provide my supervisor access to track progress and comment/review content.

 Running Instructions: